 You might be recognised as a refugee if:

 - you’re outside your country of nationality or habitual residence because you have a well-founded fear of being persecuted because of your race, religion, nationality, social group, or political opinion, and

 - you’re unable, or because of that fear, unwilling, to return to that country.

 Who is a “protected person”?

-You will be granted “protected person” status if you’re in danger of being killed, tortured or ill-treated if you’re deported from New Zealand.
+You might be granted “protected person” status if you’re in danger of being killed, tortured, or ill-treated if you’re deported from New Zealand.

 Immigration New Zealand will decide your claim on the basis of whether you should be recognised as a protected person under either of the following international conventions:

 - Convention Against Torture – You’re a “protected person” under this Convention if there are substantial grounds for believing you’d be in danger of being tortured if you were deported back to your country of origin.

 - Covenant on Civil and Political Rights – You’re a “protected person” under this Covenant if there are substantial grounds for believing you’d be in danger of being arbitrarily killed or subjected to cruel, inhuman, or degrading treatment or punishment if you were deported back to your country of origin.